1899 Oregon Webfoots football team

 The 1899 Oregon Webfoots football team represented the University of Oregon in the 1899 college football season.
-It was the Webfoots' sixth season; they competed as an independent and were led by head coach Frank W. Simpson in his second year.
-They finished the season with a record of three wins, two losses and one tie (3–2–1).
+It was the Webfoots' sixth season and were led by head coach Frank W. Simpson in his second year.

+Oregon competed in 1899 as part of the Oregon Intercollegiate Football Association (OIFA) before quitting the league midseason, together with Oregon Agricultural College, over a roster-stuffing scandal allegedly perpetrated by Willamette University.
+Oregon ended the season with a record of three wins, two losses and one tie (3–2–1).